 try:

 some changes here that might error

-raise Exception as e:
+except Exception:

-logger.exception(e)
+logger.exception("Uh oh!")

 '''

 logger.warning is convenient because its messages will always be visibile in the log. logger.exception is helpful because it will print the full traceback of an error to the log.
 By sticking these amongst your changes you can look more closely at the effects of any changes you made to Qtile's internals.